-- be recommended.
-Students may retake the examination one time each year.
-A passing score on the exam is valid for one year.
-A minimum score of 41.3 (Basic level) must be achieved to be eligible for admission. - 4.
-Be in good standing at Galveston College. - 5.
+- 4. Be in good standing at Galveston College. - 5.
 Obtain a clear background check or approved Declaratory Order from the Texas Board of Nursing. - 6.
 Provide evidence of first Hepatitis B vaccination. - 7.
 Personally complete the Nursing Program Application.
 (This is a separate application from the Galveston College application.)
 This application is to be filed with the Nursing Director. - 8.
 Pharmacology (RNSG 1301) and Health Assessment (RNSG 1215) may be completed in advance, but no more than 12 months prior to the beginning of the ADN program.

 Acceptance to the Associate Degree Nursing program is through a selection process based on a point system and is highly competitive.
 Students will earn points based on selected prerequisite and science courses, Grade Point Average, nurse entrance test scores, and general education courses completed.
-The information packet, available online, details the procedure for program application.
+The information packet, available on-line, details the procedure for program application.
 Potential applicants are expected to be familiar with the application requirements and process.
 Not everyone who applies will be accepted.